 Cancer is running rampant through families.
 And, the blood test doesn’t lie.

-Not only does it not lie, it is also a great way to check your progress of yourself getting into the ‘Cancer Prevention Range’.
+Not only does it not lie, but it is also a great way to check your progress of getting into the ‘Cancer Prevention Range’.

 What am I talking about?

 Having your blood levels of Vitamin D go from 20 ng/ml to 40 ng/ml reduces your risk of all types of cancer by 67%, studies say.

 Having blood levels of Vitamin D at 20 ng/ml or lower is extremely dangerous for your health.
 Optimal Vitamin D levels in your blood should be between 60-80 ng/dl.
 The simplest way to get Vitamin D for your body is sun exposure to your skin.
 Usually having 40% of your skin exposed for 15-30 minutes a few times a week is enough to have healthy Vitamin D levels.
 Please don’t burn, that’s bad.
 Fair skin?
 Go slowly.